lhapaipai/symfony-vite-dev/docs/src/extra/migration-webpack-encore.md

 ## Install

 WebpackEncoreBundle is linked with a Symfony Recipe.
-Before remove this bundle, backup your `assets` content and `package.json`/`package-lock.json` in another location.
-They will be deleted when you'll remove the bundle.
+Before removing this bundle, backup your `assets` content and `package.json`/`package-lock.json` in another location.
+They will be deleted when you remove the bundle.

 ```bash
 mv assets assets.bak